Tigers vs. Yankees Player Props Betting Odds

 MLB Props Today: New York Yankees

-- Clarke Schmidt (8-8) will take the mound for the Yankees, his 27th start of the season.
+- The Yankees will hand the ball to Gerrit Cole (12-4) for his 29th start of the season.

-- In 26 starts this season, he's earned a quality start in four of them.

-- Schmidt has pitched five or more innings in two straight games and will look to extend that streak.

 |Opponent